ucldc/ingest_deploy/README.md

 pull the ucldc/ingest_deploy project
-Get the ansible vault password from Mark.
+Get the ansible vault password from CDL development team.
 It's easiest if you create a file (perhaps ~/.vault-password-file) to store it in and alias ansible-playbook to ansible-playbook --vault-password-file=~/.vault-password-file.
 Set mode to 600)